benzouye/framework/README.md

 To define the each print behavior, you will need to :

 * create a PHP file in the template directory named like this print.{item\_name}.{print\_alias}.php

+### ReadOnly States

+In each item description file, you can add a "readOnlyStates" element, as an array containing PHP objects composed like this :

+item : string, alias of the item source for state ids : array, list of id_item value to be considered as readOnly states